jedbrooke/CIS-22C-Team-4/README.md

 ### To Compile and run the program on Mac:

-#### Coming Soon:
-For Mac users we will soon have a .app ready to download, no package installation required!

 first install home-brew from [brew.sh](https://brew.sh) if you don't have it already. then install two packages:
 >brew install pkg-config